dagster-io/dagster/python_modules/dagster/docs/intro_tutorial/expectations.rst

 And by making these a first class concept they can be described with metadata, inspected, and configured to run in different ways.

-Let us return to a slightly simplified version of the data pipeline from part nine.

 .. code-block:: python

     @solid(